fkie-cad/SNAFUzz/Readme.md

 * **Disable VBS**
   Virtualization Based Security is a Windows feature, where the kernel runs inside a thin virtual machine (the securekernel.exe).
-This means that while creating the DMP-file WinDbg cannot see the pages belonging the the secure kernel.
+This means that while creating the DMP-file WinDbg cannot see the pages belonging the secure kernel.
 Furthermore, during execution, the guest will then try to call into the secure kernel which we cannot emulate, as the pages are not in the .DMP-file.
   It seems this option is disabled by default.
 You can check if it is enabled using the "System Information".
-  If it is, you can disable it using the the following commands from an administrator command prompt (and then restart):
+  If it is, you can disable it using the following commands from an administrator command prompt (and then restart):

 ```
 bcdedit /set hypervisorlaunchtype off